Or You Could Hire Experts with the Money You Will Waste

 2. Did you setup a Search Network Program with Display Select?

 Google recommends this approach to reach the most potential users.
 However, what this really means is not only are your ads going to show up within the Google Search engine for your chosen key phrases, they will also show up in Google’s Display Network.
 This means your ads are appearing on millions of websites that carry Google’s ads.
 The Google default for this program is to send your ad across those millions of websites resulting in a potential to waste money.
-A good Google AdWords Display Network campaign controls the details and does not allow default settings to remain unchanged.
+A good Google Ads Display Network campaign controls the details and does not allow default settings to remain unchanged.

 3. Have you set different click bids for desktop and mobile searches?